 The constraints that trigger a reconfiguration are called Service Level Objectives (SLOs) in the application modelling language CAMEL and they will be evaluated for every measurement arriving from the managed application as each change of a metric indicates a change in the application's execution context.
 The assessment of the SLOs is made by the Meta Solver component, and if any of the SLOs is violated, it will request a new configuration optimized for the current set of metric values, i.e. the application's current execution context.
-Solving the optimisation problem will take some time, and after the best configuration has been found, the current deployed application must be reconfigured to this new configuration.
-The reconfiguration involves the Adapter first planning and ordering the reconfiguration actions, e.g. starting and stopping VMs and connecting them in the right sequence, and then the Executionware will enact this plan to change the deployed application configuration into the optimal configuration for the context.
+Solving the optimisation problem will take some time, and after the best configuration has been found, the current deployed application must be reconfiguration actions, e.g. starting and stopping VMs and connecting them in the right sequence, and then the Executionware will enact this plan to change the deployed application configuration into the optimal configuration for the context.
 This process is illustrated in Figure 1.